salesforce.com (NYSE:CRM) Updates Q2 2022 Earnings Guidance

-salesforce.com (NYSE:CRM) last issued its earnings results on Wednesday, May 26th.
-The CRM provider reported $1.21 EPS for the quarter, beating analysts’ consensus estimates of $0.88 by $0.33.
-The business had revenue of $5.96 billion during the quarter, compared to analyst estimates of $5.89 billion. salesforce.com had a return on equity of 8.02% and a net margin of 19.88%. salesforce.com’s revenue was up 22.6% on a year-over-year basis.
-During the same period in the prior year, the company posted $0.70 earnings per share.
-Equities research analysts forecast that salesforce.com will post 1.6 earnings per share for the current fiscal year.
+salesforce.com (NYSE:CRM) last released its quarterly earnings results on Wednesday, May 26th.
+The CRM provider reported $1.21 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.88 by $0.33. salesforce.com had a return on equity of 8.02% and a net margin of 19.88%.
+The company had revenue of $5.96 billion for the quarter, compared to analyst estimates of $5.89 billion.
+During the same period in the previous year, the company posted $0.70 earnings per share.
+The firm’s revenue was up 22.6% on a year-over-year basis.
+Sell-side analysts predict that salesforce.com will post 1.6 earnings per share for the current year.

-In other news, insider Parker Harris sold 1,200 shares of the business’s stock in a transaction that occurred on Tuesday, March 23rd.
-The stock was sold at an average price of $215.95, for a total value of $259,140.00.
-Following the sale, the insider now directly owns 66,469 shares of the company’s stock, valued at approximately $14,353,980.55.
-The sale was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
-Also, CAO Joe Allanson sold 225 shares of the business’s stock in a transaction that occurred on Tuesday, March 23rd.
-The stock was sold at an average price of $215.95, for a total value of $48,588.75.
-Following the completion of the sale, the chief accounting officer now directly owns 31,439 shares in the company, valued at $6,789,252.05.
+In related news, CFO Amy E. Weaver sold 10,000 shares of the stock in a transaction dated Monday, April 5th.
+The stock was sold at an average price of $220.00, for a total transaction of $2,200,000.00.
+Following the transaction, the chief financial officer now owns 32,296 shares of the company’s stock, valued at approximately $7,105,120.
+The transaction was disclosed in a filing with the SEC, which is available through this hyperlink.
+Also, insider Srinivas Tallapragada sold 5,000 shares of salesforce.com stock in a transaction that occurred on Friday, May 7th.
+The shares were sold at an average price of $220.88, for a total transaction of $1,104,400.00.
+Following the completion of the transaction, the insider now owns 67,204 shares of the company’s stock, valued at approximately $14,844,019.52.
 The disclosure for this sale can be found here.
-In the last quarter, insiders sold 223,670 shares of company stock worth $51,713,672.
-Company insiders own 4.10% of the company’s stock.
+Insiders sold 240,622 shares of company stock worth $55,917,256 over the last ninety days.
+Corporate insiders own 4.10% of the company’s stock.

 salesforce.com, inc. develops enterprise cloud computing solutions with a focus on customer relationship management worldwide.
 The company offers Sales Cloud to store data, monitor leads and progress, forecast opportunities, and gain insights through analytics and relationship intelligence, as well as deliver quotes, contracts, and invoices.